nionio6915/LPC1768-RepRapFirmware-Files/README.md

 # LPC1768-RepRapFirmware-Files
-These are my ReARM config files for using sdavi's port of RepRapFirmware: https://github.com/sdavi/RepRapFirmware
+These are my config files for using sdavi's port of RepRapFirmware: https://github.com/sdavi/RepRapFirmware

 The binary releases of the firmware are here: https://github.com/dc42/RepRapFirmware/releases

 This is an experimental port of dc42's RepRapFirmware for LPC1768/LPC1769 based boards.
-These are Panucatt Re-Arm, Azteeg X5 MiniWiFi, SKR, maybe some others.
+These are Panucatt Re-Arm, Azteeg X5 MiniWiFi, SKR 1.1, SKR 1.3, maybe some others.

+My primary board is a Panucatt ReARM.
+I have also set this up on a SKR with BLTouch.
+I no longer have the Ender with the BLTouch.

+As with all things on the Internets, Your Mileage May Vary.
 ...

 Note: This firmware does not show up as a mass storage device when connected to a computer.
 Physical access to the internal sdcard IS required in order to revert back or update.
 More on that later.